 Dutch vision on global climate action

-In December 2015 the UN held a climate summit in Paris: the Conference of Parties (COP21).
-The Netherlands was one of the countries to sign up to a new UN climate agreement.
-The aim of the agreement is to limit global warming to below 2 degrees Celsius, if possible no more than 1.5 degrees.
-On 22 April 2016 the Dutch environment minister signed the climate agreement on behalf of the 28 member states of the European Union.
-The agreement will take effect in 2020.
+In December 2015 the UN held a climate summit in Paris: the 21st Conference of Parties (COP21).
+The Netherlands was one of the countries to sign up to the UN Climate Agreement, also known as the Paris Agreement.
+The aim of the agreement is to limit global warming to well below 2 degrees Celsius, and make an effort for no more than 1.5 degrees.
+On 21 April 2016 the Dutch environment minister signed the climate agreement on behalf of the 28 member states of the European Union.
+The agreement has entered into force and its underlying obligations will need to be met as of 2020 onwards.

 Causes of climate change